-Sovent drainage system is the right solution to improve plumbing performance in tall buildings.
-The advantage is that all drain, waste, and venting is done in a single stack, instead of the usual two-stack system.
-As far as maintenance, sovent single-stack system saves time—because you only have to repair one pipe instead of two—and money—because there are fewer pipes to buy and repair.
+The Sovent drainage cleaning system is the best solution when you need to improving plumbing performance in tall buildings.
+Simply put, the advantage here is that all drain, waste, and venting is done in a single stack, instead of the usual two-stack system.
+As far as maintenance, sovent single-stack system saves time—because you only have to repair one pipe instead of two—and money—because there are fewer pipes to buy and repair over time

 Plumbing Problems in Tall Buildings